MedVisBonn/bonndit/docs/readme.rst

 * :code:`-prob`: Probabilistic direction selection method.
 So far Gaussian, Laplacian, ScalarOld, ScalarNew are implemented.
 Default Gaussian.
 * :code:`-v`: Show Commandline output.
 Default True

-For a set of possible directions :math:`v_i` and a given current direction :math:`w`, the next direction is chosen either by Gaussian
+For a set of possible directions :math:`v_i` and a given current direction :math:`w`, the probability of the next direction is given eitherr by
+Gaussian

 .. math::